Saymonxp/Basic-profiles-app-for-Factored-test/README.md

 the basic information of each employee can be observed.

 # Requirements
-To run the application clone the repository and run ```pip install -r requirements.txt```
+To run the application follow the next steps:

+- Clone the repository in your local machine.
+- Run ```pip install -r requirements.txt```

 # Characteristics
-I use Django like a
+I use Django like the backend framework.
+Due to time limitations, I decided to use Django templates as the frontend framework.